 Hunting is generally safe.
 But hundreds of serious accidents occur every year in the United States.
 Approximately 150 accidental hunting deaths occur each year.

 If you or a family member has been injured or killed due to the fault (or negligence) of a hunter, or due to a defective firearm (or both), you can bring a lawsuit to recover damages.
-The experienced hunting accident law firm Hightower Law Group can help.
+The experienced hunting accident law firm JHLAW can help.

 A hunting accident may be caused by: